usc-isi-i2/dig-etl-engine/docs/advanced2.md

 We are checking if the value of field `url` starts with `http://www.ce_news_article.org`, you can scroll up and confirm yourself. myDIG calls this function to check whether the input record should be processed by the this ETK module.

 ## Ingesting different file types
-myDIG can now process a various file types.
+myDIG can now process various file types.

 All supported file types are: csv, tsv, xls, xlsx, html, json, and json lines